Hiviexd/MVTaikoChecks/README.md

 ## Known issues

 - Difficulties with custom names are always marked as "Easy" so make sure you manually change that to the correct diff, else you'll have an insane amount of flase positives
-  - this is an issue with MV itself so I can't fix this
-- 3x1/1 breaks in Muzukashiis are not supported yet, so you'll still have to check those manually

 ## Feature requests & bug reports